Catherine, what's your job?

 How many lessons can I book?

 As many as you want.
-Some clients want to ask specific questions or study a specific topic, so they book a single course.
+Some clients have a particular question or topic they want to focus on, so they book a single course.
 Others enjoy regular and ongoing lessons, so they book one lesson per week on an ongoing basis.

 Generally speaking, courses are completely flexible.
 Many of my ongoing students book lessons in blocks, so once they have paid, their favourite slot is reserved for the duration of their course, but that doesn't mean that we can't change it.
-The finer details of my timetable are confirmed on the Friday of the previous week.
+The finer details of my timetable are confirmed one week in advance.
 There is sometimes room for further flexibility too, but this cannot be guaranteed.

 I don't think you offer the course I am looking for.